zerabba/vscode-plsql-debug/readme.md

 - [x] Watchers
 - [x] On over evaluation
 - [ ] For the moment, I ask the user for the source file with quick open when I don't know where the file is.
 Maybe it would be better to have a connection to the DB and retreive the source code?
-- [ ] Find a way to evaluate more than the variables, maybe to be able to make a select [EVALUATION] from dual (with jdwp, we can invoke a method).
+- [x] Find a way to evaluate more than the variables, maybe to be able to make a select [EVALUATION] from dual (with jdwp, we can invoke a method).
 - [ ] Data breakpoint

-## Donate

-If you find this extension usefull and like it, you can make a donation to [MSF](https://www.msf.org/) and help them to fight the Covid-19.
-Thanks for your help and happy coding :-)

-File written with Emacs and pushed with magit :stuck_out_tongue_winking_eye: